ning2200/IWC423-Team01/README.md

 # IWC423 Advanced Database Systems: Team 1

-Assigned to create a schema for the Hospital Domain.
+Assigned to create a schema for the banking domain.

 ## Members